M-earnest/docker_workshop/workshop/advanced/creating.md

 `cp /resources/README.md /Users/me/Desktop/my_first_docker`

-3. Open your Dockerfile either with a text-editor of your choice (again VScode is recommended) and copy-paste the following into the file and save it
+3. Open your Dockerfile with a text-editor of your choice (again VScode is recommended) and copy-paste the following into the file and save it

 ```
     # Step 1: Use the newest Ubuntu version as a base image